Candy Costie

-Candace (Candy) Costie, (born March 12, 1963) known by her married name Candace Costie Merrill since 1995, is an American former synchronized swimming competitor who competed for the University of Arizona, and was a 1984 Los Angeles Olympic gold medal winner in the solo event.
+Candace (Candy) Costie, (born March 12, 1963) known by her married name Candace Costie Merrill since 1995, is an American former synchronized swimming competitor who competed for the University of Arizona, and was a 1984 Los Angeles Olympic gold medal winner in the duet event.
 She later worked as a broadcaster for sporting events, and in real estate development for her husband's Merrill Company.

 Early life and competition

 Candace Costie was born on March 12, 1963, in Seattle, Washington where she spent her early life.
 Her mother was a diver and frequent swimmer, and Costie began swimming at nearby Green Lake, then around eight or nine started training with the Washington Athletic Club in downtown Seattle, which had offered synchronized swimming.
 Though initially trained as a competitive swimmer, she soon switched to synchronized swimming as she enjoyed the music, creativity, and rhythmic movements.

 Seattle Aqua Club

 Around 1973–74, Costie's coaches Gail Brennan and Diann Smith moved from the Washington Athletic Club where they were Costie's first synchronized swimming instructors, to the Seattle Aqua Club where Tracy Ruiz was already being coached by Seattle Aqua Club's Head Coach Charlotte Davis.
 Costie began training with Hall of Fame Coach Charlotte Davis, a former 1970 National Team Champion, who paired her with a young Tracie Ruiz.
 Showing early promise, Costie won a gold medal at the Junior Olympic Championship in 1977 and both an individual and duet title at the U.S. Junior Championships in 1979 around the age of sixteen.
 Costie and Ruiz had similar builds and weights, 5' 4" heights, deep tans, similar toothy smiles, were the same age and had comparable swimming skills.
 The combination of traits made them a suitable match for a duet team.

 By 1982, when the International Olympic Committee announced they would include the duet event in the upcoming 1984 Olympic Games, Coach Davis, Ruiz, and Costie set a goal to focus their training on an Olympic berth and medal.
 In 1984, Davis temporarily stopped coaching at the Seattle Aqua Club to train Ruiz and Costie full time for the Olympics.
 An important player in the growth of synchronized swimming, Davis was instrumental in the formation of the U.S. Synchronized Swimming Inc. program beginning when the corporation was formed in 1979, and would serve as the Head Coach for the US Synchronized Swimming team at the 1984 Olympics.

 Costie's training consisted of a regular swim workout with intervals and distance but included routine choreography and rehearsal, figures practice, weight training, running, and dance.
-In the four years of intensive training before the Games, she trained with Ruiz an average of 8-10 hours a day.
+In the four years of intensive training before the Games, she trained with Ruiz an average of 8–10 hours a day.